Phil Keaggy: 1990s

 Keaggy followed Sunday's Child in 1990 with an all-out rock album Find Me in These Fields.
 The project was produced by Lynn Nichols and received a Grammy award nomination.
 In 1992, Keaggy released what has become a landmark acoustic instrumental album, Beyond Nature.
 His third instrumental project reflected a Celtic-influence and earned the guitarist his second Dove Award in the "Instrumental Record" category.
 The album's title, Beyond Nature, was derived from a quote in C. S. Lewis' book Mere Christianity.
 A long-time fan of Lewis' work, Keaggy also referenced the author in several song titles ("Brother Jack", "Addison's Walk" and "County Down").

 In 1993, Keaggy worked with a group of talented musicians on a project.
 The recording sessions reunited Keaggy with former Glass Harp bandmate John Sferra on drums.
 Keaggy said, "I started Crimson & Blue with a two-fold purpose: To record something more aggressive and to work with John again.
 We recorded all the basic tracks together and most of the leads were recorded live.
 It's just your basic four-piece group."
-The rest of the group was Phil Madeira, the former keyboardist of the 1977 Phil Keaggy Band; bassist Rick Cua, and guitarist Jimmy Abegg.
+The rest of the group was Phil Madeira, the former keyboardist of the 1977 Phil Keaggy Band; bassist Wade Jaynes, and guitarist Jimmy Abegg.
 Lynn Nichols produced the sessions.

 Other guest musicians included Sam Bush on mandolin, John Mark Painter (of Fleming and John), and Ashley Cleveland on backing vocals.
 Charlie Peacock and Steve Taylor played a prominent role in the project.
 The sessions resulted in the release of Crimson and Blue, a bluesy rock album geared to the Christian market which included a cover of Van Morrison's "When Will I Ever Learn to Live in God".
 "Love Divine", "I Will Be Here", and "Everywhere I Look"; they all received substantial airplay.
 The album was released simultaneously in the mainstream market as Blue, with a modified track list and some reworked songs.
 The most significant differences are the inclusion of three different songs (a cover of Badfinger's "Baby Blue"; "All Our Wishes"; and "The Further Adventures of...") and the exclusion of five songs from Crimson and Blue ("Love Divine", "Reunion of Friends", "Stone Eyes", "I Will Be There", and "Nothing But The Blood".)
 The song "All Our Wishes" is a story about Phil and Bernadette Keaggy losing a baby.
 The song was written, musically, in 1967 when Keaggy was in ninth grade.
 The band that toured in support of the album featured Madeira on Hammond B-3 organ, Sferra on drums, and Wade Jaynes (of Chagall Guevara) on bass.